resurfaceio/test-express-heroku/README.md

-# test-express-heroku
+# test-express
-Express test app for Heroku
+Example web app built with Express

 This was cloned from Heroku's [Getting Started with Node.js on Heroku](https://github.com/heroku/node-js-getting-started) app at commit `428f826`.
 We prefer to keep our own copy to keep our tests from breaking without warning.

 ## Requirements

 * Install `docker` and `docker-compose`
+* Sign up for [Resurface Pilot Edition](https://resurface.io/pilot-edition) access

 ## Ports Used